SoeiCorp/uk-casino-platform/README.md

 We use React as our frontend framework because of the team's familiarity with it.

-There are several folders/files that are important:
+In the folder `/client`, there are several folders/files that are important:

-`.env` file
+1. `.env` file
-`Dockerfile` and `docker-compose.yml` file, which are used to run a container `/public`, which contains resources (e.g., images) `/src`, which contains all frontend code
+2. `Dockerfile` and `docker-compose.yml` file, which are used to run a container
+3. `/public`, which contains resources (e.g., images)
+4. `/src`, which contains all frontend code

 To run our frontend, there are two methods:
 ### Method 1: Using Docker